KhadeejaDin/Big-Data-Analysis-Rodent-Inspection-in-NYC/README.md

 * Name and location of all subway stations (50 KB of structured dats as csv file)
    * https://data.cityofnewyork.us/Transportation/Subway-Stations/arq3-7z49

-The photo shows all the datasets we used on the NYU cusp big data server:
+The photo below shows all the datasets we used on the NYU cusp big data server:
 ![alt tag](image/dataFiles.png)